 - Offer Benefits for Keeping to Your T&Cs

 Certain elements affect how long it takes for your clients to pay you.
 Smaller payments can be made quickly, but larger ones can take a while due to limited resources.
 However, like your customers, you depend on your company’s cash flow to make ends meet.

 To smooth things over for both sides, consider incorporating Prompt Payment Discounts (PPD).
 Depending on how quickly customers pay you, you can offer small discounts on your prices (typically 1% – 3%).
 It’s not too big of a loss for you, but it’ll help the client save a bit of money and can serve as a great motivation.

 Explore your possibilities by breaking down desirable outcomes in an Excel invoice template and assign them discounts as you see fit.
 From there, you can incorporate them into your business processes easily and monitor them with invoicing systems like Billdu.

 Start Your Free Billdu Trial and Work Out Your Invoice Terms and Conditions

-You can easily add your logo, input your payment terms, add discounts, offer different payment options and track dozens of invoices from one centralised dashboard.
-You can choose from a host of templates to help you create your invoices, send them out and get money flowing back into your business.
+You can easily add your logo, input your payment terms, add discounts, offer different payment options, and track dozens of invoices from one centralized dashboard.
+Choose from a host of templates to help you create your invoices, send them out and get money flowing back into your business.